 Working from home may be a dream for some employees.
-No more commuting through rush hour traffic, changing into office-appropriate attire, or sacrificing time at home with one’s family.
+But work from home brings new potential legal trouble.
+No more commuting through rush hour traffic, changing into office-appropriate attire or sacrificing time at home with one’s family.
 But, for an employer, having employees work from home can pose a real challenge when dealing with employment law.
 Wage and hour regulation, appropriate accommodations for those who need them, and more.
 Additionally, the human resources department needs to foster a fun and collaborative environment while balancing these legal matters.
 Although this new home environment can pose problems to an employer, there are many ways to satisfy these problems.
+(1)

-- Minimum wage in the employee’s state, county or city
+- The minimum wage in the employee’s state, county, or city

 - Information that needs to appear on paystubs

 One of the most important factors is keeping track of hours worked for non-exempt employees.
 Non-exempt employees generally must be paid overtime, or one and a half times their hourly wage, upon exceeding 40 hours worked in a week.
 There are several different techniques used for tracking hours, varying from a digital clock-in system to traditional handwritten entries.
 Whichever way an employee inputs their time, it is imperative they understand how “hours worked” is defined so that they do not get overpaid or underpaid for their time.
 Most employees’ hours of work are 9-5, so working outside of that timeframe should typically involve clocking extra hours.
 Responding to emails, speaking with a client, or other similar activities are all examples of what time should be tracked and paid for, even if those activities take place after hours.

 Health and Safety